tomdu3/ai-js/README.md

 It utilizes the OpenAI gpt-3.5-turbo model for chat completion.

+PS: You need to enter your API key in the top right to use the app.
+You can find your key [here](https://platform.openai.com/api-keys) after you create an account on https://platform.openai.com.

 <img src="app-demo.gif" alt="app homepage" width=600>

 ## How to run the app on your local computer